rsnpj/notes-site/notes/Year_1/Computational_Thinking/Error_Correcting_Codes/Introduction.md

 ## The tenets of error control

-Advantage of digital data v analog: we can perform error correction
+Advantage of digital data v analogue: we can perform error correction

 Main assumption:

 -   Simplify the channel

 -   Suppose errors occur infrequently

 Main idea: add redundancy to the data